lmcad-unicamp/oi-dbt/README.md

 ### LICENSE

 This project is being developed at the Institute of Computing - Unicamp as @vandersonmr masters thesis.
-You are free to contact him and use the code under the MIT LICENSE.
+You are free to contact him and use this code under the MIT LICENSE.

 The OI-DBT is part of The OpenISA Project: an infrastructure for a new, open source and fast emulated architecture.